logux/docs/3-concepts/5-subscription.md

 ## Re-subscription

 Logux Client tracks current subscriptions.
-If client will loose connection to the server, Logux Client will re-subscribe when client will get connection again.
-Server will load data state from the database and send it to the client again.
+If the client loses connection to the server, Logux Client will re-subscribe when the client gets connection again.
+The server will load data state from the database and send it to the client back.

 During re-subscription client send the time of latest action from the server in `action.since`.
-Server can use this time to send only data which was updated since this time.
+The server can use this time to send only data which was updated since this time.

 `action.since` use [Logux distributed time].